Skip to main content

 Host access required on installhost_permissions

-Capability that can be requested lateroptional_permissions
+Capability you can request lateroptional_permissions

 Domain access that only some users needoptional_host_permissions